chenxixikun/XikunHuang.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Mathematics, Jilin University, 2010-2014
+* 2010-2014, B.S. in Mathematics, Jilin University
-* Ph.D in Computer Science, Academy of Mathematics and Systems Science CAS, 2014-present
+* 2014-present,  Ph.D in Computer Science, Academy of Mathematics and Systems Science, CAS